College Depression: Why It Occurs & How to Deal With It

 Depression can take over a student's life unexpectedly.
 It can happen to anyone.
 So it's essential to remember that being depressed is nothing to be embarrassed about.
 Everyone has struggles.
 Few, if any, human beings are able to get through life without experiencing some dark or emotionally challenging times once in a while.
 It's a normal part of being alive, just like getting physically sick from time to time.

 That said, depression should always be taken seriously.
 It can be treated.
 And, even though it can't always be prevented, there are things you can do to decrease your odds of becoming depressed in college and to cope with the illness when you have it.
 For example, consider the following tips:

 1. Get to know your school really well before starting classes

-Most colleges and universities offer orientation days in order to help students become accustomed to their new surroundings.
+Most colleges and universities offer orientation days to help students adapt to their new surroundings.
 And it can often be beneficial to attend them.
 But formal orientations can also present an overwhelming amount of new information within a very short time.
-That's why, for an incoming college freshman, depression is often a real possibility within his or her first year of school.
+That's why, for an incoming college freshman, depression is often a real possibility within their first year of school.
 A quick orientation can actually leave a student feeling disoriented and unfamiliar with many important aspects of a school.